Speaker at the LA Travel & Adventure Show: Where to Go in 2019

 Fourth of July in LA

 Though it was disappointing not to win, the biggest disappointment was when I found out it was a voting contest.
 That had never been mentioned as I passed through each round and I was surprised to learn after all this, the final winner would be determined by a vote.
 I understand why ThirdHOME wanted to have a voting contest –we are all self promoters/marketers and having all of us marketing ourselves and the brand does seem like an easy way to get a lot more coverage.
+Lawyers who are looking for professional marketing services may check out these reliable PPC services for lawyers.
+For professional marketing services, make sure to consult the experts like Makarios Marketing.
 However, I am not always sure that a vote is the smartest way to determine the best candidate for the job.
 I definitely think every single finalist was worthy of winning, but we all know voting contests can be scammed, cheating can occur and it is a really cutthroat, stressful battle for those in the final round.
 I think they should hire an ACAS early conciliation specialist from Avensure to ensure eveyrhting goes smoothly next time.

 Cheating did occur and many votes were disqualified.
 There was such rampant cheating that the contest actually ended 11 days early.
 The winner, Sorelle Amore, is a talented photographer and I’m sure she will kickass on this assignment.
 But the voting, cheating and abrupt ending was sort of an anticlimactic way to end what had been a big part of our lives for the past few months.